ubuntu/ubuntu-desktop-documentation/docs/tutorial/try-ubuntu-desktop.md

 The installer closes.
 Use the preview to test if your hardware works correctly with Ubuntu.

 Note that this preview of Ubuntu only uses open-source drivers.
 If your hardware requires proprietary drivers, such as for NVIDIA graphics cards, they are missing in this environment.
-You can enable them after the Ubuntu installation.
+You can enable them during the Ubuntu installation or later.

 Look around the interface.
 Try out how Ubuntu is controlled.
 See what applications are available.